 - Six patents for data mining big data methods.

-- Google MapReduce and Hadoop based on 1st patent and now part of the Open Data Platform
+- Google Big Data Hadoop and MapReduce based on 1st patent

 - Ten+ patents listing my work as prior art.

 - Commissioned fMRI portrait to be part of an experimental film for the Bronx Biennial.